This post may contain affiliate links.

 Raw Food Detox Symptoms

-When I initially transitioned my dogs to a raw food diet, I was warned that my dogs would go through a detox period that could be pretty scary.
-People warned me because they didn't want me to freak out and race back to kibble because I thought the raw was harming my dogs.
-Dogs go through a detox as the body sheds the accumulation of toxins in their system.
+When I initially transitioned my dogs to a raw food diet, I was warned that my dogs would go through a detox period that could be pretty scary and they didn't want me to freak out and race back to kibble because I thought the new diet was harming my dogs.
+Some dogs go through a detox as the body sheds the accumulation of toxins in their system.
 A few detox symptoms include the following:

 - An increase in goopy eye boogers and runny eyes